Sizimon/P2-Resub/README.md

 ## Game End
 * The Game ends when someone reaches the score of 3 (either the computer or player).
 * When this happens the popup appears informing you whether you won or lost.
-* In this popup there is also a button which instructs the user to reset the game.
-* The reset button resets the match result, match history, scoreboard and takes away the end game popup.
+* Upon closing this popup, the match resets.
 ![Screenshot](readme-images/match-over.png)

 # Navigation Bar Elements